arcusmaximus/sd-forge-couple/README.md

 ## Advanced Mapping

 If the above simple regions aren't enough, you can switch to the Advanced mode and define regions manually.
-The UI is quite straightforward: click *Add region*, fill in the prompt, adjust the weight if required, and move/resize the box in the canvas below.
+Simple click *Add region*, fill in the prompt, adjust the weight if required, and move/resize the box in the canvas below.

+If a box gets hidden behind another, you can click its prompt textbox to bring it to the front.

 You can also type a background prompt in WebUI's main prompt textbox, but this is not required.
 The example below uses the background prompt `a cinematic photo of a couple, from side, outdoors`.

 <p align="center">
 <img src="example/10.jpg" height=384>